Ford Edge Insurance Rates

 When you’re ready, use our FREE online quote tool to compare Ford Edge auto insurance quotes and policies from the industry’s top companies.

-U.S. average insurance rates for a Ford Edge are $1,284 a year for full coverage insurance.
-Comprehensive insurance costs on average $254, collision insurance costs $482, and liability is $390.
-Liability-only insurance costs around $452 a year, and high-risk driver insurance costs $2,780 or more.
-Teens pay the highest rates at up to $4,856 a year.
+The average insurance rates for a Ford Edge are $1,284 a year with full coverage.
+Comprehensive costs on average $254 each year, collision insurance costs $482, and liability insurance is $390.
+Buying just liability costs around $452 a year, and insurance for high-risk drivers costs around $2,780.
+Teen drivers cost the most to insure at up to $4,856 a year.

 Average premium for full coverage: $1,284

-Using a middle-aged driver as an example, Ford Edge insurance prices range from as low as $452 for minimum levels of liability insurance to a much higher rate of $2,780 for a driver that may need high-risk insurance.
+For an average driver, Ford Edge insurance rates range from the low end price of $452 for just the minimum liability insurance to a high rate of $2,780 for a driver required to buy high-risk insurance.

-Choosing to live in a large city can make a big difference on insurance rates.
-Rural areas have a lower frequency of physical damage claims than cities with more traffic congestion.
-The price range example below illustrates how where you live affects car insurance rates.
+Choosing to live in a large city has a significant impact on auto insurance rates.
+Rural areas are shown to have lower incidents of collision claims than larger metro areas.
+The graphic below illustrates the effect of geographic area on car insurance rates.

 Use the form below to get customized rates for your location.